If you’re here, you must be wondering, who is Ruth Louden?

 - Supporting university students to explore possible career futures and navigate the employment market

 - Coaching managers and mid-career professionals who did not get the job be more effective the next time.

 I am happily engaged in this work today, at the University of Toronto’s Scarborough.
 My 17 years at the U of T have confirmed for me how tremendously satisfying is my role working alongside individuals at career crossroads.

 My career themes: listening, navigating, targeting, documenting, presenting, coaching and educating

 My career journey has had many twists and turns, but some of the themes have stayed pretty constant.

 Since the ’80s, I’ve been what I like to call a “motivational listener”.
 I’m fascinated by other people’s career stories.
 Clients tell me I bring helpful perspective to them, along with a caring attitude and sense of humour.

-My specialties are preparing candidates for the realities of a competitive application process and navigating the job market.
+My specialties are preparing candidates for the realities of a competitive application process, be it for competitive university programs or navigating the job market.
 As a recruiter and co-op manager, I’ve been inside organizations large and small, across dozens of industry sectors and into the day-to-day realities of hundreds of occupations.
 Being a manager for many years reinforced the importance of hiring the right person for the job.
 This same person has the ability to bring you joy during your workday or prevent you from sleeping at night.